PTegmark/Scratch-GANPaint/README.md

-# Additional Documentation For Making a GAN Paint Scratch Block
+# Documentation For Making a GAN Paint Scratch Block

 ## Contents